-Research and development expenses were \$376 and \$218 for the three-month periods ended March 31, 2024 and 2023, respectively.
+Research and development expenses were \$376 422 and \$798 \$218 respectively for the three and six-month periods ended March 31, 2024 June 30, 2024, and for the same periods in 2023 were \$413 and \$631, respectively.
 The expenditures in our research and development expenses are focused on new product development efforts in the pursuit of commercial applications for technologies outside of our traditional markets, and in the development and analysis of new technologies that could represent incremental market opportunities.
 This includes water treatment technologies and more specifically, our DGI® Dissolved Gas Infusion Systems, an innovative alternative to current aeration technology.
 This infusion process has a variety of applications in the water and wastewater industries, including remediation, treatment, biological activity, and wastewater odor management.
 DGI® technology benefits include reduced energy consumption, installation costs, and operating costs, while improving treatment performance.